Battlefield archaeology: History

+Work at Azincourt France, on the Battle of Agincourt Archaeology Project began in 2002, where Tim Sutherland carried out similar work to his successful work at Towton.

-Battlefield archaeology was first used in England at the site of the battle of Naseby.
+A later survey was undertaken at the site of the battle of Naseby.
 Between 2006 and 2008 the Council for British Archaeology conducted a resource assessment for English Heritage, creating a database of more than 200 battlefields in England.
 According to the report, "battlefields [in England] older than 1066 are at present almost impossible to locate".
 By 2012 there was no comparable database for Europe, though 56 battlefields had been ascertained for Scotland.
 The Register of Historic Battlefields, now maintained by Historic England, was founded in 1995.

 Methods

 Earthwork surveys

 Earthwork surveys are the search for manmade modifications to the environment or ground such as trenches or holes.
 Depending on the time period of the battlefield being studied, earthwork surveys will exhibit varying degrees of success.
 Before modern history such as medieval history, open battlefields were the primary battlegrounds.
 Within the last two centuries, trench warfare has become increasingly popular allowing earthwork surveys to become far more useful.
 These time dependent characteristics on battlefields can typologically identify and date earthworks.
-This will help remove any confusion such as placing trench warfare with Egyptian warfare tactics.
+This will help remove any potential confusion with other non-conflict related topographic locations.